-If you need to make changes to your return once you have filed, you should file Form 140X, Individual Amended
+If you need to make changes to your return once you have filed, you should file Form 140X, Individual Amended Return.
+You should file your amended return after your original return has processed.

-Return.
 Do not file a new return for the year you are correcting.
 Generally, you have four years to amend a return to claim a refund.

 If you amend your federal return for any year, you must also file an Arizona Form 140X for that year.
-You must file the Form 140X within 90 days of amending your federal return.
+You must file Form 140X within 90 days of the final determination of the IRS.